Ajit Singh (politician, born 1939): Political career

+The Chief Minister of Madhya Pradesh, Shivraj Singh Chauhan meeting the Union Minister for Civil Aviation, Ajit Singh, in New Delhi on 21 November 2012.

 Singh was one of the most dynamic leaders of India, especially worked for farmers and on the economic condition of India.
 When he was Commerce and Industry Minister in V. P. Singh's government, he drafted and tried to pass the bill against License Raj, which was unsuccessful since most of the parties were against it.
 When the Chandra Shekhar Government fell, prime minister P.V Narasimha Rao and Finance Minister Manmohan Singh passed the same bill in the Parliament.
-This bill was one of the major reforms of Indian history better known as the Liberalization reforms of India, which opened the country for the Global market.
+This bill was one of the major reforms of Indian history better known as the Liberalisation reforms of India, which opened the country for the Global market.

 Ajit Singh entered into politics in May 1986 by joining Lok Dal.
 He was made general secretary and a member of central parliamentary board of Lok Dal.
 Within months of joining politics, he removed Mulayam Singh Yadav from the position of Lok Dal legislature party leader in Uttar Pradesh Legislative Assembly.

 Ajit Singh was first elected to Rajya Sabha (the upper house of Indian Parliament) in 1986 after his father and former prime minister Charan Singh became ill.
 He was the President of Lok Dal (A).
 In 1988, he merged Lok Dal (A) with Janata Party and became president of Janata Party.
 In 1989, he was General Secretary of Janata Dal after all the parties decided to merge under the leadership of VP Singh to take on the Indian National Congress.
 Ajit Singh brought in most political strength from Uttar Pradesh to VP Singh during that election.

 He was elected to Lok Sabha (the lower house of Indian Parliament) from Baghpat in 1989.
 He was Minister of Industry in V. P. Singh's cabinet from December 1989 to November 1990.
 He was re-elected to Lok Sabha in 1991 Indian general election.
 He served as Minister of Food in P. V. Narasimha Rao's cabinet.

 Ajit Singh was re-elected in 1996 as a Congress candidate but resigned from the party and Lok Sabha in 1996.
 He then founded Bharatiya Kisan Kamgar Party and was re-elected in a Baghpat 1997 by-election.
 In 1999, he relaunched his party with the name Rashtriya Lok Dal.
 He lost the 1998 election and was re-elected in 1999, 2004 and 2009.
 From 2001 to 2003, he was Minister of Agriculture in Atal Bihari Vajpayee's government.
 After his party joined the ruling United Progressive Alliance in 2011, he was Minister of Civil Aviation from December 2011 to May 2014.
 In 2019 Indian general election, He contested from Muzaffarnagar but lost to Sanjeev Balyan of BJP by a very small margin of 6526 votes.